Kezibri/EDA-titanic-disaster/README.md

 # EDA-titanic-disaster
-Exploratory Data Analysis with Python: Survivability study of the Titanic disaster
+Exploratory Data Analysis with Python: Survivability study of the Titanic disaster.